nyarly/bibliotech/README.md

 going to doing cronjob backups, you can leave out the 'keep' schedule.
 Missing fields will be reported as errors when running a command.

+You can check the currently active configuration with

+    bibliotech config

+One use case supported by the load process is having a set of overall defaults for an application in `.bibliotech/config.yaml` and then per-environment configs in `config/bibliotech/config.yaml` - most commonly, the local and remote settings are per-enviroment, and everything else is common.

+Related: you may want to add a `config/bibliotech/config.yaml` to your deployment scripts when using bibliotech

+Generally, you'll want to put `.bibliotech/config.yaml' under version control and exclude config/bibliotech/config.yaml from version control

 The form of the config can be understood by reviewing the defaults:

     local: development #which of the following config sets is the local machine